 In the traditional client-server authentication model, the client requests an access-restricted resource (protected resource) on the server by authenticating with the server using the resource owner's credentials.
-In order to provide third-party applications access to restricted resources, the resource owner shares its credentials with the third party.
+In order to provide applications access to restricted resources, the resource owner shares their credentials with the application.
 This creates several problems and limitations:

-- Third-party applications are required to store the resource owner's credentials for future use, typically a password in clear-text. - Servers are required to support password authentication, despite the security weaknesses inherent in passwords. - Third-party applications gain overly broad access to the resource owner's protected resources, leaving resource owners without any ability to restrict duration or access to a limited subset of resources. - Resource owners often reuse passwords with other unrelated services, despite best security practices.
-This password reuse means a vulnerability or exposure in one service may have security implications in completely unrelated services. - Resource owners cannot revoke access to an individual third party without revoking access to all third parties, and must do so by changing their password. - Compromise of any third-party application results in compromise of the end-user's password and all of the data protected by that password.
+\Applications are required to store the resource owner's credentials for future use, typically a password in clear-text.

+\Servers are required to support password authentication, despite the security weaknesses inherent in passwords.

+\Applications gain overly broad access to the resource owner's protected resources, leaving resource owners without any ability to restrict duration or access to a limited subset of resources.

+\Resource owners often reuse passwords with other unrelated services, despite best security practices.
+This password reuse means a vulnerability or exposure in one service may have security implications in completely unrelated services.

+\Resource owners cannot revoke access to an individual application without revoking access to all third parties, and must do so by changing their password.

+\Compromise of any application results in compromise of the enduser's password and all of the data protected by that password.